bnielsen1965/cryptUser/README.md

 cryptUser is a set of PHP class files used to create and manage user accounts.
 The user objects include the ability to use openSSL to encrypt user content.

+## WARNING

+cryptUser is currently under development and is incomplete!

 ---------------------------------